TranslatesGauss/Gauss/Abel/README.md

 The original (in French) can be found <a href="https://archive.org/details/117742591">here</a>.
 Note that some of the articles were originally written in Norwegian before they were translated into French.

 The transcriptions were aided by Mathpix, and the translations were aided by ChatGPT3.5 (see the script "translate.py" for details).
-All transcriptions and translations have been checked by hand, but it is likely that there are still many errors.
+All transcriptions and translations have been checked line by line, but it is likely that there are still many errors.

 The folder "Old Translations" contains some translations that were done by hand before the recent developments in machine learning.